cipherbeta/udac-website-optimization-project/README.md

 # Website Performance Optimization Portfolio Project.

 *This repo is for the Udacity Front End Web Developer Nanodegree Web Perf project.
-For this project, my goal is to reduce jank as much as physically possible, keep FPS >60, and hit 90+ on PageSpeed.
-And we've done so!*
+For this project, my goal is to reduce jank as much as physically possible, keep FPS >60, and hit 90+ on PageSpeed.*
 ___

+## Launching the website.
+Clone the repo, or download the .zip file and unzip.
+From there, you can launch the optimized website via opening `dist/index.html` in your web browser of choice, or review the source material in `src/index.html`

+If you're looking for the pizza performance test, take a peek at `dist/views/pizza.html`, or `src/views/pizza.html` respectively.
+___

 ## Main Site Optimization.
-We used a specific set of optimizations for each of the four main pages.
+(i.e. repeated across the 'normal' portfolio pages)
 ___

 ##### 1. Image Optim.